 The area around the Caspian Sea has been in continuous production since the 1800s.
 In the late 1990s, there was considerable optimism that significant offshore Caspian reserves existed, and that these reserves were the OECD's answer to the imminent decline of North Sea production and a way to hedge against OPEC dominance.
 Unfortunately, after extensive drilling (and even more considerable machinations by the US Government to gain influence with the newly independent local states), the actual amount of reserves in this area were determined to be relatively disappointing.
 There is oil, and some of it is beginning to be produced this year, but it will not significantly change the global oil supply picture.

 Do significant oil reserves exist that have yet to be discovered?
 This chart seems to suggest that most of the big discoveries were made some time ago (discovery peaked in the 1960s) and at this point we are scrambling to find whatever small leftovers that remain.
+In the past decade, only one barrel of new reserves have been discovered for each four barrels of crude produced.

 Currently rising oil prices seem to have to do with limited refinery capacity in the US and specialized requirements for gasoline in places like California (news article), along with increased demand by China and India as their economies expand, and a “terror premium.”